wp-plugins/smartpost-templates/readme.txt

 == Upgrade Notice ==

+= 2.3.3 =
+* Removes an include on wp-load.php for the video conversion script

 = 2.3.2 =
 * Fixed an update bug that did not update WPMU sites correctly
 * New [sp-quickpost] shortcode allows users to place a SP Template form anywhere on the site!